conda-forge/conda-forge.github.io/community/governance.md

   **Accelerated Quorum Rules**: For certain votes, we allow a lower quorum level.
   For these votes,
-  if the voting period is longer than a week and there are no “no” votes, a quorum of half of the size needed for a **standard quorum** above is acceptable.
-For example, for a vote requiring 50% with 18 active core members, at least 5 people must vote “yes” and exactly 0 people must vote “no”.
+  if the voting period is longer than a week and there are no "no" votes, a quorum of half of the size needed for a **standard quorum** above is acceptable.
+For example, for a vote requiring 50% with 18 active core members, at least 5 people must vote "yes" and exactly 0 people must vote "no".

   **Time-out Quorum Rules**: Votes not achieving quorum will eventually time out on their set end date.
   When this happens,